EntityProcess/GitContentSearch/README.md

 * `<search-string>`: The string you want to search for in the Content file.
 * `--earliest-commit=<commit>`: (Optional) The earliest commit to begin the search.
 * `--latest-commit=<commit>`: (Optional) The latest commit to end the search.
 * `--working-directory=<path>`: (Optional) The directory where Git commands should be executed.
-Defaults to the current directory if not provided.
+Defaults to the user's temp directory if not provided.
 * `--log-directory=<path>`: (Optional) The directory where the log file and temporary files will be stored.
-Defaults to the current directory if not provided.
+Defaults to the user's temp directory if not provided.

 ### Example